zefr0x/ianny/README.md

 Q: What does `Ianny` mean?

-- It is an Arabic word `عَيْنِي` that could be translated to `My Eye` in english.
+- It is an Arabic word `عَيْنِي` that could be translated to `My Eye` in English.

 ## Inspired by